wp-plugins/thinktwit/readme.txt

 1. Activate the plugin through the `Plugins` menu in WordPress

 1. Ensure the `images` directory exists in the `thinktwit` folder with 777 permissions

+1. Navigate to Settings->ThinkTwit from the Wordpress Dashboard

+1. Enter the "Consumer key" and "Consumer secret" obtained earlier and save your settings

 Updates are automatic.
 Click on `Upgrade Automatically` if prompted from the admin menu.
 If you ever have to manually upgrade, simply replace the files with those from the new version.